-- Direct family members (of the PEP, who are spouses, children, spouses of children, parents). - Associates known to be close to the PEP, which include:

-- Individuals having joint ownership rights in a legal person or arrangement or any other close Business Relationship with the PEP. - Individuals having individual ownership rights in a legal person or arrangement established in favour of the PEP.
+- Direct family members (of the PEP, who are spouses, children, spouses of children, parents). - Associates known to be close to the PEP, which include: - Individuals having joint ownership rights in a legal person or arrangement or any other close Business Relationship with the PEP. - Individuals having individual ownership rights in a legal person or arrangement established in favour of the PEP.

-DNFBPs are obliged to put in place appropriate risk management systems to determine whether a customer, Beneficial Owner, beneficiary, or controlling person is a PEP.
-In addition to undertaking standard CDD procedures, DNFBPs are also required to take reasonable measures to establish the source of funds and the source of wealth of customers and Beneficial Owners identified as PEPs.
-In this regard, and commensurate with the nature and size of their businesses, DNFBPs should take measures that include:
+In addition to undertaking normal customer due diligence procedures, FIs are obliged to put in place appropriate risk management systems to determine whether a customer, Beneficial Owner, beneficiary, or controlling person is a PEP.
+They are also required to take reasonable measures to establish the source of funds of customers and Beneficial Owners identified as PEPs.
+In this regard, and commensurate with the nature and size of their businesses, supervised institutions should consider taking measures that include, but are not limited to:

-- Implementing (automated) screening systems which screen customer and transaction information for matches with known PEPs; - Incorporating thorough background searches into their CDD procedures, using tools such as: - Manual internet search protocols; - Public or private databases; - Publicly accessible or subscription information aggregation services; - Commercially available background investigation services.
+- Implementing automated AML/CFT filtering systems which screen customer and transaction information for matches with known PEPs; - Incorporating thorough background searches into their CDD and EDD procedures, using tools such as: - Manual internet search protocols; - Public or private databases; - Publicly accessible or subscription information aggregation services; - Commercially available background investigation services.

-If a customer, Beneficial Owner, beneficiary, or controlling person is identified as a PEP, DNFBPs are required to take reasonable measures to establish the PEP's source of funds and source of wealth.
-In this regard, they should also evaluate the legitimacy of the source of funds and source of wealth, including making reasonable investigations into the individual's professional and financial background.
+If a customer (or Beneficial Owner, beneficiary, or controlling person) is identified as a PEP, FIs are required to take reasonable measures to establish the PEP's source of funds.
+In this regard, they should also evaluate the legitimacy of the source of funds, including making reasonable investigations into the individual's professional and financial background prior to becoming a PEP, if necessary.

-Furthermore, DNFBPs are also required to obtain senior management approval before establishing a Business Relationship with a PEP, or before continuing an existing one.
+Furthermore, FIs are also required to obtain senior management approval before establishing a Business Relationship with a PEP, or before continuing an existing one.
 In regard to the latter, senior management should be notified and their approval should be obtained for the continuance of a PEP relationship each time any of the following situations occur:

-- An existing customer, Beneficial Owner, beneficiary, or controlling person becomes, or is newly identified as, a PEP; - An existing PEP Business Relationship is reviewed and the CDD information is updated, either on a periodic or an interim basis, according to the organisation's internal policies and procedures; - A material transaction that appears unusual or illogical for the PEP Business Relationship is identified;

-The beneficiary or Beneficial Owner of a life insurance policy or family takaful insurance policy is identified as a PEP, and in case higher risks are identified, the overall Business Relationship should also be thoroughly examined and consideration given to filing an STR.
-Senior management should be informed before the payout of the policy proceeds.
+- An existing customer (or Beneficial Owner, beneficiary, or controlling person) becomes, or is newly identified as, a PEP; - An existing PEP Business Relationship is reviewed and the customer due diligence information is updated, either on a periodic or an interim basis, according to the organisation's internal policies and procedures; - A material transaction that appears unusual or out-of-pattern for the Business Relationship is identified in relation to a PEP; - The beneficiary or Beneficial Owner of a life insurance policy or family takaful insurance policy is identified as a PEP, in which case the overall Business Relationship should also be thoroughly examined and consideration given to filing a STR.

-With regard to identified Domestic PEPs and individuals who were previously (but are no longer) entrusted with prominent functions at international organisations, the AML-CFT Decision provides that DNFBPs should implement the measures described above when, apart from their PEP status, the Business Relationships associated with such persons could be classified as high-risk for any other reason.
+With regard to identified Domestic PEPs and individuals who were previously (but are no longer) entrusted with prominent functions at international organisations, the AML-CFT Decision provides that FIs should implement the measures described above when, apart from their PEP status, the Business Relationships associated with such persons could be classified as high-risk for any other reason.